sammyschuckert/personalized-user-experience/_pages/chapter-0-preface.md

 ## Personalized User Experience
 ### Principles and strategies for the design of adaptive user interfaces

 > “Software is complex and unpredictable.
-We don’t know exactly what it look like when we are done – in fact it’s never done.
+We don’t know exactly what it looks like when we are done – in fact it’s never done.
 We know even less, about what our customers are actually going to do with it.” <cite>Jeff Gothelf, Author of Lean UX</cite>

 The book will answer five sub questions to find an answer to the questions: